delonnewman/delonnewman/README.md

 *Humans over technology*.

 For the bottom line people&mdash;I currently work with Ruby & JavaScript for the most part.
 Though I've worked with most things in the mainstream and a few things that are not so mainstream.
 I tend to think more like Lisp or Smalltalk programmer (these days more and more it seems, I appologize in advance 😅).
-I've also comfortable with SQL, Java, Clojure and C.
+I'm also comfortable with SQL, Java, Clojure and C.